ARCCA/intro-to-machine-learning-applications/_episodes/04-keras-tensorflow-mnist-dataset.md

 In Keras, *Models* groups layers into an object with training and inference features.
-There are three ways to create Keras models: the sequential model, which is simply a list of layers and is limited to single input and single output layers; the functional API, which supports arbitraty model architecture and is applicable to most use cases; and a model subclassing that allows the user to everything from scratch for maximum flexibility.
+There are three ways to create Keras models: the sequential model, which is simply a list of layers and is limited to single input and single output layers; the functional API, which supports arbitrary model architecture and is applicable to most use cases; and a model subclassing that allows the user to everything from scratch for maximum flexibility.
 For this course we will use a simple sequential model.
 We start by importing the necessary libraries and instantiating a model.